Husson University: Athletics

 Husson University teams are known as the Eagles.
+They were known as the Braves until 2004.
 The university is a member of the NCAA Division III and fields twenty one varsity sports teams in the North Atlantic Conference (primary), Commonwealth Coast Football (football) and the Great Northeast Athletic Conference (swimming and diving).
 Sports offered include men's & women's soccer, men's & women's lacrosse, men's & women's cross country, men's & women's basketball, men's football, women's field hockey, men's and women's swimming & diving, men's and women's golf, women's outdoor track & field, women's indoor track & field, baseball, softball, and women's volleyball.
 Husson University also has three spirit teams including Cheer Team, Dance Team, and Pep Band.

-Residence life

-Residents on campus live in one of five living options; Hart Hall, Bell Hall, Carlisle Hall, or the Edward O. and Mary Ellen Darling Living and Learning Center, and Husson Townhouses.
-Roughly 1,200 students live on campus during the academic year.
-Until Fall 2012, Husson University sublet apartments off-campus to students, however the construction of the new Darling Learning Center provides enough on-campus housing to end that practice.
-Freshmen and sophomore students attending full-time must live in a residence hall until they complete 54 credit hours, or meet other requirements in order to move off-campus.
-Husson is a wet campus.
+On November 30, 2023, the NCAA released a ruling from the Division III Committee on Infractions regarding an investigation of ethical conduct violations by a former Husson University swimming & diving head coach.
+The former head coach knowingly allowed an unnamed student athlete to participate in physical therapy and team activities while clocked in for work as a student assistant in late 2022.
+This violation resulted in $1,385 of benefits to the student athlete from 103 hours of unperformed labor.
+Husson University self-reported the violation in December 2022 after discovering the violation and cooperated with the investigation.
+The NCAA ruling levied a punishment of one year of probation on the school and fined the university $1,250.